What is Giving Notice?

 The waiting period between giving notice and when a ceremony can take place is currently 28 clear days*.
-The schedule for marriage will be issued on the 29th day after giving notice and is valid for twelve months from the date of your appointment.
+The schedule will be issued on the 29th day after giving notice and is valid for twelve months from the date of your appointment.
 This schedule will usually be kept by the Registration Office local to where you intend to marry, prior to the ceremony.

 *Non relevant nationals